Emon-ProCoder7/Cpp/README.md

 There are a few simple rules I maintained for translating text to whale language:

 >There are no consonants.
-Only vowels excluding the letter y.
+Only vowels excluding the letter y. <br>
->The u‘s and e‘s are extra long, so we must double them.
+>The u‘s and e‘s are extra long, so they are doubled. <br>
->Once converting text to the whale language is done, the result is sung slowly, as is custom in the ocean.
+>Once converting text to the whale language is done, the result is sung slowly, as is custom in the ocean. <br>

 Here I have written a `whale.cpp` program that accomplishes this translation.